andrematte/beecrowd-submissions/README.md

 # URI Online Judge Submissions
-This repository contains all my challenge submissions to [URI Online Judge](https://www.urionlinejudge.com.br/judge/pt).
+This repository contains all my coding challenges submited to [URI Online Judge](https://www.urionlinejudge.com.br/judge/pt).

-All the code is written in Python.
+Most of the code is written in Python.